KushajveerSingh/django_bookstore_app/README.md

 # Genlib
-This repository contains an implementation of an online-bookstore-system built using the [Django](https://www.djangoproject.com/) framework.
-I worked on the following aspects of the project
+This repository contains an implementation of an online bookstore system built using the [Django](https://www.djangoproject.com/) framework.
-- Backend implementation
-- Database creation and handling
-- Frontend and backend integration

-The frontend development (HTML, CSS, JavaScript) was handled by [Vipul Shinde](https://github.com/vipul-shinde) and [ManushGH](https://github.com/ManushGH).

 ## Table of Contents
 - [Website working](#website-working)